Computer Science (CSCI)

 Credits: 3 (3-0-0)

-Examines risk management in complex information systems using formal security risk analysis and risk mitigation methods.
-Introduces students to the federal government certification and accreditation process and how that is integrated with private industry partners.
+This course examines risk management in complex information systems using formal security risk analysis and risk mitigation methods.
+The course introduces students to the federal government certification and accreditation process and how that is integrated with private industry partners.
 Students will develop skills in security compliance and risk assessment.

 Restrictions: Enrollment is limited to Graduate level students.